MANDATE AND ROLE FOR STAND – STANDARDIZATION COMMITTEE FOR THE NORWEGIAN GROCERY SECTOR

 - Audits will be completed by 1st September and published

-- STAND approves the standard and recommends approval at by DLF and DMF
+- STAND approves the standard and recommends approval by DLF and DMF

-- The standards must be open and common in the grocery industry.
+The standards must be open and voluntarily in the grocery industry.
 STAND’s activities and recommendations must always be within the framework of current competition law.

 Each party cover their own costs of participation in STAND.

-Projects launched by STAND are financed equally by DLF and DMF.
+Projects launched by STAND are financed equally by industry and retail, invoiced by Tradesolution.

 Possible participation in international forums on behalf of STAND is agreed separately.